You are here:Home/atheism/HAPI participates in protest against Hereditary Religion

 On January 21, 2018, atheists, secularists and humanists from all over the world protested against early and involuntary indoctrination of religions.
 International Day of Protest Against Hereditary Religion is observed yearly through an online forum by non-religious individuals and representatives of secular organizations.
-This year was hosted by a Google Hangouts session by Damien Marie Athope, an axiological atheist and a Humanist Alliance Philippines, International (HAPI) ally from the get-go.
+This year’s was hosted in a Google Hangouts session by Damien Marie Athope, an axiological atheist and a Humanist Alliance Philippines, International (HAPI) ally from the get-go.
 Joining Damien in a series of discussions was McJarwin Cayacap, HAPI National Events Officer-in-Charge, Social Media and Web Content Editor, and Metro Manila Chapter volunteer.

 Topics were scheduled as follows: